 Blockchain technology is a recent breakthrough of secure computing without centralized authority in an open networked system.
-From data management perspective, a blockchain is a distributed database, which logs an evolving list of transaction records by organizing them into a hierarchical chain of blocks.
-From security perspective, the block chain is created and maintained using a peer to peer overlay network and secured through intelligent and decentralized utilization of cryptography with crowd computing.
+From a data management perspective, a blockchain is a distributed database that logs an evolving list of transaction records by organizing them into a hierarchical chain of blocks.
+From a security perspective, the block chain is created and maintained using a peer to peer overlay network and secured through intelligent and decentralized utilization of cryptography with crowd computing.

-It is predicted [30] that the annual revenue of blockchain based enterprise applications worldwide will reach \$19.9 billion by 2025, an annual growth rate of 26.2% from about \$2.5 billion in 2016.
-Meanwhile, Goldman Sachs, Morgan Stanley, Citibank, HSBC, Accenture, Microsoft, IBM, Cisco, Tencent, Ali and other world-renowned financial institutions, consulting firms, IT vendors and
+It is predicted [30] that the annual revenue of blockchain-based enterprise applications worldwide will reach \$19.9 billion by 2025, an annual growth rate of 26.2% from about \$2.5 billion in 2016.
+Meanwhile, Goldman Sachs, Morgan Stanley, Citibank, HSBC, Accenture, Microsoft, IBM, Cisco, Tencent, Ali, and other world-renowned financial institutions, consulting firms, IT vendors, and Internet giants are accelerating laboratory research and capital layout on blockchain technology.
+Blockchain together with artificial intelligence and big data are considered as the three core computing technologies for the next generation financial industry.
+In addition to Bitcoin.com, several orthogonal efforts, such as the Hyperledger project sponsored by IBM and Apache foundation, Ethereum [2, 23], and FileCoin [57] provide open source repositories and platforms for blockchain research and development.